mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 * ...plus the "study multiplier" ($\beta_1$) times the hours studied ($x_1$)
 * ...plus the "sleep multiplier" ($\beta_2$) times the hours slept ($x_2$)

+Even if you're in a big company working with cutting-edge data and technology, it's hard to escape the simplicity and convenience of a good linear regression model.
+Linear regressions are extremely fast to compute and they're easy to explain: the [coefficients](#coefficients) give a clear explanation of how each variable affects the output<sup>[[5]](#footnotes)</sup>, and you just add all the $\beta_jx_j$ together to get your output.

+You'll want to feel comfortable talking through linear regression, since you'll be

+#### Classification
-Meanwhile, a **logistic regression model** (which is actually classification despite having "regression" in the name...) with the same predictors would look like this:
+Meanwhile, a **logistic regression model** (which is actually classification despite having "regression" in the name...) with the same predictors looks like this:

 $$ P(y) = \frac{1}{1+e^{-(\beta_0 + \beta_1x_1 + \beta_2x_2})} $$